 Many volunteers from several local nonprofits assisted with the University single-day sale, and also shared in the proceeds from the sale.
 Notre Dame continues to support those partnerships.

 Goodwill Industries of Michiana estimates it serves more than 1,930,000 customers each year at its retail locations and assists nearly 14,000 individuals with education and workforce skills development programs.

-At the end of the school year, students leave behind many items they no longer need.
-In the past, most of it would end up in landfills, but with the introduction of Old2Gold, students are now putting those unwanted items to good use.
+At the end of the school year, students would leave behind many items they no longer needed.
+In the past, most of it would end up in landfills, but with the introduction of the Old2Gold sale, students were able to put those unwanted items to good use.

-As students move out, they are encouraged to separate donations into two groups: furniture (chairs, couches, futons, desks, shelving, etc.) and other donations (clothing, carpet, books, refrigerators, etc.).
-These items are then placed by the matching yard sign in front of their residence hall.
-University Campus, Warehouse & Delivery Services then collects the items and transports the items to a warehouse where individuals from local charities give of their time for sorting.
-Once sorting is complete, everything is transported to the specified location for the sale.
-Proceeds from the sale help support the local charities who volunteered.
+As students moved out, they were encouraged to separate donations into two groups: furniture (chairs, couches, futons, desks, shelving, etc.) and other donations (clothing, carpet, books, refrigerators, etc.).
+These items were then placed by the matching yard sign in front of their residence hall.
+University Campus, Warehouse & Delivery Services collected the items and transported them to a warehouse where individuals from local charities gave of their time sorting.
+Once sorting was complete, everything was transported to the specified location for the sale.
+Proceeds from the sale helped support the local charities who volunteered.

-The creation of the sale has allowed the University to work towards its waste diversion goal as well as supporting several charitable organizations in the area.
+The sale, which was open to the general public allowed the University to work towards its waste diversion goal as well as supporting several charitable organizations in the area.

 The 2019 Old2Gold diverted more than 60 tons of waste from the landfill (including more than 500 bikes), brought in approximately 1,300 shoppers, and raised more than $27,000 for the local charities that operated the sale.